 One-third of the world's food is wasted, amounting to 1.3 billion tonnes of food waste every year.
 With such high quantities of food going into landfills and rising levels of greenhouse gases, composting has become a simple way to minimise your environmental footprint.
-We think composting rules — which is why we make certified home compostable stretch wrap from food waste.
+We think composting rules.

 We know composting can be daunting, but we are here to help!
 We have compiled composting tips so you can keep your food scraps and Great Wrap out of the landfill.